wardahmalvi/Election-Quest/README.md

 The game art was created using Pixilart.com and so the pixil files can be edited using the website.

-AGS uses Java and C++ as a scripting language.
+AGS uses Java and C# as a scripting language.

 The music in the game was used with due credit given.